-The RF451 is a frequency-hopping spread-spectrum radio, capable of operating between 902 to 928 MHz and transmitting with up to 1 Watt (30 dBm).
+The RF451 is a frequency-hopping spread-spectrum radio, capable of operating between 902 to 928 MHz and transmitting up to 1 Watt (30 dBm).
 The specific frequencies used may be selected when operating outside the US and Canada to meet local regulations.
 Additionally, the RF power output may be adjusted to as low as 10 mW via software.

 Typical communication distances are greater than 4 miles with up to 60 miles achievable under ideal conditions.
 Extended communication distances are possible using repeaters.